-2 Though at first blush it might appear that the income tax withholding provisions of a state or withhold income taxes or whether the payee has the responsibility of paying owed taxes directly 6 to the state or federal government.
-Whether an item of income is wages or some other form of
+^{1 8}Though at first blush it might appear that the income tax withholding provisions of a state or federal tax) only for determining whether a payer of income is required to withhold income taxes or whether the payee has the responsibility of paying owed taxes directly to the state or federal government.

-3 federal statute may have something to do with the determination of taxable income by defining
+2 statute may have something to do with the determination of taxable income by defining factors such whether it is taxable income.
+That is an issue with which the income tax withholding provisions do